aayush301/stackoverflow-clone/README.md

 - Middleware for verifying the user in backend
 - Routes protection
 - Token based Authentication
+- Use of Promise.all in backend to improve efficiency
 - Use of different HTTP status codes for sending responses